cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 A critical requirement of implementing the prime-order group using elliptic curves is a method to instantiate the function `HashToGroup`, that maps inputs to group elements.
-In the elliptic curve setting, this deterministically maps inputs x (as byte arrays) to uniformly chosen points on the curve.
+In the elliptic curve setting, this deterministically maps inputs (as byte arrays) to uniformly chosen points on the curve.

 In the security proof of the construction Hash is modeled as a random